Fangjun-Hu/Local-Diffusion-Models-and-Phases-of-Data-Distributions/mnist/README.md

-This GitHub folder contains the source files for reproducing the main results in the paper https://arxiv.org/abs/2508.06614.
+This GitHub folder contains the source files for reproducing the main results involving the MNIST dataset in the paper https://arxiv.org/abs/2508.06614.

 1. **Notebooks** `.ipynb`:
     * `mnist_cmi_heatmap.ipynb`: calculates the conditional mutual information of the distribution of $60,000$ MNIST images with size $28 \times 28$.